BunsDev/chainlink-vault-ERC4626/STIPS.md

   - Import the right Chainlink libraries to set custom logic within your smart contract.
   - For Example, topping up a contract when the balance falls too low
   - Guide on Chainlink keeper: [CL Keeper - Guide](https://docs.chain.link/chainlink-automation/guides/compatible-contracts)
+- **Log-based Automation**:
+Chainlink Automation offers a feature called Log Trigger Upkeep, which allows you to monitor specific events like deposits on a vault and trigger actions based on them.
+This feature is useful for automating responses to on-chain events without continuous manual monitoring.

+To use this, you need to implement the ILogAutomation interface in your smart contract.
+This involves defining functions like checkLog and performUpkeep. checkLog is used to parse log data and check if an on-chain action is needed, while performUpkeep executes the necessary on-chain actions.

+You can deploy a contract with this interface, such as CountWithLog, which uses events to trigger actions.
+Then, you can register your contract with Chainlink Automation, specifying the details and conditions under which your contract should react to logs.
+Once set up, Chainlink Automation will monitor the logs and execute your contract's functions when the specified conditions are met.

+For detailed steps and examples, you can refer to the specific Chainlink documentation or guides available online.
+This feature streamlines processes for smart contracts, making them more responsive and efficient.

 ### Chainlink CCIP
 - Install Foundry Chainlink Toolkit: `forge install smartcontractkit/foundry-chainlink-toolkit`